You keep using that word, I do not think it means what you think it means-10 min read

 Desktop-first is the flip side to mobile-first.
 It has been the mindset of web designers and developers for the last 15+ years.

 Desktop-First Responsive Web Design This approach to responsive web design lines up with principles of graceful degradation.
-You start with your desktop website and add max-width media queries along with other elements of responsive web design to your website.
+You start with your desktop site and add max-width media queries along with other elements of responsive web design to your site.
 Another term I’ve seen associated with this approach is Responsive Retrofitting

 - Retrofitting sites with responsive design with Ben Callahan